Avoiding these pet peeves should increase your chance of being their star.

 So we polled many of the top creative teams and asked what pet peeves they had with voice actors, and we compiled their responses into 8 of the most common.

-- The most common pet peeve was about voice over artists who try to do jobs other than their own.
+1) The most common pet peeve was voice actors who try to do jobs other than their own.
 For example, they tell the producer how the script should be read, they tell the scriptwriter that the script has grammatical errors, etc.

-- Many creative teams were bothered by voice over artists who did not invoice their services correctly.
+2) Many creative teams were bothered by voice actors who did not invoice their services correctly.
 For example, they took too long to send an invoice, didn’t include necessary payment information such as social security or business ID, the price they charges was different than expected, add-ons were added on without notice, etc

-- Often, producers complained about voice over artists not giving it their all, and losing energy and concentration throughout the recording process.
+4) Often producers complained about voice actors not giving it their all, and losing energy and concentration throughout the recording process.

-- Many creative teams also noted having problems with voice over artists not following direction or just taking too long to ―get it.‖
+5) Many creative teams also noted having problems with voice actors not following direction or just taking too long to ‘get it’.

-- Producers often noted disliking when they need to tell the voice over artist how to do their job.
-For instance, the voice over artist would not know what to do if they had ―dry mouth‖, or they would not know how to remedy it.
-They should know how to emphasize a word correctly, etc.
+6) Producers often noted disliking when they needed to tell voice actors how to do their job.
+For instance, voice actors should recognize when their mouth is clicky…and they should know how to remedy it.
+They should know how to emphasize a word correctly.
+And so on.